jrr997/antd-docs-vscode/README.md

-`Antd-docs` is a VSCode plugin that allows you to view the documentation of the `ant-design` component library within VSCode.
+**`Antd-docs` is a VSCode plugin that allows you to view the documentation of the `ant-design` component library within VSCode.**

 ![description](https://github.com/jrr997/antd-docs-vscode/blob/master/description.gif?raw=true)

 English | [中文](./README-zh_CN.md)

 ## Features
-- Display documentation on hovering over components.
+ - Display documentation when hovering over a component.
  - Jump from VSCode to the documentation webpage of a specific component.
  - Support for switching documentation versions and languages.

 ## Usage
-1. First-time setup: Requires setting up a `github token`.
-Open `VSCode Settings --> Extensions --> Antd Docs`, input the `github token`, and then restart VSCode.
-You can generate a `github token` [here](https://github.com/settings/tokens).
+  1. The plugin takes effect immediately after installation, defaulting to displaying the documentation of `antd5`.
+  2. Change language: You can select the language of the documentation in `VSCode Settings --> Extensions --> Antd Docs --> Language`, and the change takes effect immediately.
-2. Change document language and version: You can set the document's version and language in `VSCode Settings --> Extensions --> Antd Docs`, requiring a VSCode restart.
+  3. Change version: You can select the version of the documentation in `VSCode Settings --> Extensions --> Antd Docs --> docVersion`, and the change takes effect immediately.
-3. Change document version without restarting: Use the shortcut `ctrl + P`, input `>AntdDoc: set`, press enter, input the desired version, and the plugin will immediately update the document.
-    This method only affects the current workspace; other workspaces will adhere to the version set in `VSCode Settings`.

-### Issues
+### Changes from plugin version 1.x to 2.0.0

-1. Why does the plugin require a `github token`?
+  1. Out-of-the-box functionality, no longer requiring a `github token`.
-   The plugin uses the `github rest api` to access the `antd-design` documentation.
-Accessing the API requires a `github token` to avoid request limitations that would prevent the plugin from retrieving the complete documentation.
-You can find GitHub's explanation [here](https://docs.github.com/en/rest/overview/rate-limits-for-the-rest-api?apiVersion=2022-11-28).

-2. About document versions.
-   Document versions come in two formats:
-   - The format `x.xx.xx` where the plugin fetches the document only once.
-   - Formats like `4.x` and `5.x`, where the plugin fetches the document every time it's activated to ensure the documentation reflects the latest version of `ant-design` 4 or 5.
+  2. Version 2.x only previews the latest documentation for `antd` v4 or v5, while version 1.x could preview documentation for a specific version.
+  3. No need to restart VSCode after modifying plugin configurations.